qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_background.rst

 That means one job has to extend the other, either directly or indirectly (via intermediate "extend" jobs), in order to share information between the jobs.

-This also means that the question which job extends which (the *extension order*, if you will) is curcial, as the settings in the extending job always take precedence over those of any extended job.
-The extending job also has some possibilties to control which keys are being modified by the extended jobs.
+This also means that the question which job extends which (the *extension order*, if you will) is crucial, as the settings in the extending job always take precedence over those of any extended job.
+The extending job also has some possibilities to control which keys are being modified by the extended jobs.
 Within the "extend" list of jobs, those to the left take precedence over those on the right.

 .. _pages/generator_config_background#preparing_the_component: